Ratings: 65 | Reviews: 60 | Show All Ratings:

 03-18-2012 21:59:10 | More by ajramirez1

 It looks like your average, gritty beer / liquor warehouse from the outside, but inside...I was like a kid in a candy shop.
 Okay, so I hear a lot of stuff sits on the shelves in this place, but all in all, I'd have to say this was one of the best selections of take-out beer I've ever seen in one place, and possibly THE best.
 Aisles and aisles of crafts and micros as far as the eye could see; it's really hard to rate it anything less than a perfect "5" in that regard.
 And of course, I gravitated directly to 4 bottles of '08 Goose Island BCBS as soon as I walked in.
 So I suppose they keep certain gems "in the back" and put them on shelves when it suits them, because I can't imagine such items would have gone unnoticed and unbought for more than a day or two.
 Staff was understandably busy, but helpful when the need for assistance arose.
-Prices seemed comparable to most other places I visited, perhaps even a bit better. $4 Pliny is enough to make most East Coasters cream themselves, and I grabbed a few bottles just on that principle, even though I myself am not really interested in the brew, as it's pretty common on tap in the area, and I've had it enough to know that Dogfish Head 90 Minute is just as good or better.
-Hee.
+Prices seemed comparable to most other places I visited, perhaps even a bit better. $4 Pliny is enough to make most non-CA/Philly/Denver residents cream themselves, and I grabbed a few bottles just on that principle, even though I myself am not really interested in the brew, as it's pretty common on tap in my hometown, and I've had it enough of it in my day.
 But anyway, good place.
 Must visit if in area.
 The End.

 01-04-2012 06:00:06 | More by Rifugium